bauele/bauele.github.io/README.md

-﻿# bauele.github.io
- If you're interested in seeing my other work, please visit my main [portfolio website](https://bauele.com).
+If you're interested in viewing my other work, please visit my main [portfolio website](https://bauele.com).

 ## Professional self-assessment
 Enhancing my artifact during the course has allowed me to demonstrate my skills as a software engineer and web developer.
 Here are some of the ways that I have done so: